OceanOutcomes/ocean-outcomes/news/_posts/2024-8-13-building-regional-capacity-for-electronic-monitoring-across-Taiwan.md

 layout: news
 title: Building Regional Capacity for Electronic Monitoring Across Taiwan
 date: 2024-8-13
-teaser-text: Across Northeast Asia, we are catalyzing the uptake of new technologies to support better fisheries management and improve fishing practices.
+teaser-text: Across East Asia, we are catalyzing the uptake of new technologies to support better fisheries management and improve fishing practices.
 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/FSF+EM+Blog_Ho+Tu+installation.png
 featured: FALSE
 ---
 *Asia Fishery Improvement Manager for Ocean Outcomes, Ho-Tu Chiang, coordinates the installation of electronic monitoring equipment on the longline tuna fishing vessel Maan Fu Tsai No.9 in October 2023, as part of our work in Taiwan.*

-###Across Northeast Asia, we are catalyzing the uptake of new technologies to support better fisheries management and improve fishing practices.
+###Across East Asia, we are catalyzing the uptake of new technologies to support better fisheries management and improve fishing practices.

 Electronic monitoring offers an efficient and cost-effective alternative to onboard fisheries observers, and can greatly increase the availability and accuracy of fisheries data to support sustainable fisheries management.
 Electronic monitoring is a suite of electronic systems and human analysts to record and analyze data of at-sea fishing operations.
 These systems include video cameras, computer processors and sensors, Global Positioning System (GPS), and can use any combination of a variety of emerging technologies such as the cloud, Artificial Intelligence (AI) and Low Earth Orbiting Satellites (LEO).
 Together, these systems can allow for remote monitoring and recording of a vessel’s fishing activity in real time.